 Tired of that soggy wetsuit?
 Quick dry linings from Xcel and flash lining from Ripcurl cut down the wait for the suit to dry.
 In addition, the lining also makes the suit warmer, though it may make it a little less flexible.

 Worried about sharks?
 Swim safer with suits made from technology developed by SAMS (Shark Attack Mitigation Systems).
 The new suits, developed by Radiator, are designed with a special striped pattern that either hides the wearer in the water column, or makes the wearer not look like shark prey.

-New tech is making suits more buoyant, improving the water rescue and disabled swimmer experience.
-Designed by Airtime Watertime, the Floater™ suit has a patented panel built into the suit to make the swimmer float higher in the water, allowing the user to swim faster with half the effort, or to float and tread water with no effort.
+New tech is making wetsuits more buoyant, improving the water rescue and disabled swimmer experience.
+Designed by Airtime Watertime, the Floater™ wetsuit has a patented panel built into the suit to make the swimmer float higher in the water, allowing the user to swim faster with half the effort, or to float and tread water with no effort.